Nampa · Land Use Intelligence

 Commissioner Role RS4 approval rate Notes

-Commissioner names withheld here for general publication.
-Bailey shares the named breakdown directly with active project teams — the same level of detail Bailey uses in its own internal Nampa commissioner readouts.
+Commissioner names and full voting patterns are shared directly with active project teams — the same level of detail Bailey uses in its own internal Nampa commissioner readouts.

 What conditions to expect